 In this Act and the Schedules hereto, and any rules made thereunder, the following terms have the meanings hereinafter respectively assigned to them, if not inconsistent with the context or subject matter: —

-“Articles” means the articles of association of a company as originally framed or as altered by special resolution, including, so far as they apply to the company, the regulations contained (as the case may be) in Table A or Table B in the Second Schedule.
+Articles means the articles of association of a company as originally framed or as altered by special resolution, including, so far as they apply to the company, the regulations contained (as the case may be) in Table A or Table B in the Second Schedule.

-“Attorney”, in relation to companies, includes agent, director, manager, and secretary, whether appointed by power of attorney or otherwise, or any person for the time being discharging any of such offices in this State.
+Attorney, in relation to companies, includes agent, director, manager, and secretary, whether appointed by power of attorney or otherwise, or any person for the time being discharging any of such offices in this State.

-“Bankruptcy” includes liquidation by arrangement of the affairs of a debtor under the provisions of the Bankruptcy Act 1924 2, and “bankrupt” has a corresponding meaning.
+Bankruptcy includes liquidation by arrangement of the affairs of a debtor under the provisions of the Bankruptcy Act 1924 2, and bankrupt has a corresponding meaning.

-“Books and papers” and “books or papers” include accounts, deeds, writings, and documents.
+Books and papers and books or papers include accounts, deeds, writings, and documents.

-“Charge” means —
+Charge means —

 (a) a mortgage or charge for the purpose of securing any issue of debentures;